purinton/mcp-server/README.md

 - `authCallback` (optional): Custom async callback for authentication.
 Receives `(token)` and returns `true`/`false` or a Promise.
 - `name` (optional): Name for the MCP server
 - `version` (optional): Version for the MCP server
+- `context` (optional): Context object to attach to the MCP server and pass to tools (e.g. database, redis, etc.)

 Returns an object with: